Purpose

 Confidentiality

-Do not divulge insider information and other information deemed important by the Company to any third party (including the Company’s officers and employees) until after the information is officially released.
+Do not disclose insider information or any other information deemed material by the Company to any third party (including unauthorized individuals within the Company) until it is publicly disclosed.

 Methods of Information Disclosure

-Information subject to statutory disclosure under the Financial Instruments and Exchange Act shall be disclosed through EDINET (an electronic corporate disclosure system under the Financial Instruments and Exchange Act), while information subject to disclosure under the Securities Listing Regulations shall be disclosed through TDnet (a timely disclosure information transmission system provided by the Tokyo Stock Exchange), and in principle shall be promptly posted on the corporate website.
-Timely disclosure materials shall be prepared in English to ensure fair and speedy disclosure in overseas markets as well as in Japan.
-Voluntarily disclosed information shall be made through the Company’s website or other appropriate methods.
-In addition, the Company shall endeavor to promote a deeper understanding of its business operations by holding business strategy briefings for analysts and institutional investors and through publications such as the Integrated Report.
+Statutory disclosures under the Financial Instruments and Exchange Act shall be made via EDINET (an electronic corporate disclosure system under the Act), while disclosures required by the Securities Listing Regulations shall be released through TDnet (a timely disclosure information transmission system provided by the Tokyo Stock Exchange).
+As a rule, such information shall be promptly posted on the corporate website.
+Timely disclosure materials shall be provided in English to ensure fair and speedy disclosure for both domestic and overseas investors.
+Voluntary disclosures shall be made through the Company’s website or other appropriate channels.
+In addition, the Company shall strive to foster a deeper understanding of its business by holding business strategy briefings for analysts and institutional investors and through publications such as the Integrated Report.

 Dialogue with Shareholders, Investors, and Other Stakeholders

-The president of the Corporate Planning Unit (hereinafter referred to as the “IR Manager”) shall be responsible for conducting a dialogue with shareholders, investors, and other stakeholders, and the president, directors, and other officers shall endeavor to reasonably engage in the dialogue, depending on the topic.
+The CFO (hereinafter "IR Manager") shall be responsible for engaging with shareholders, investors, and other stakeholders.
+The president, directors, and other officers shall also endeavor to participate in such dialogues as appropriate, depending on the topic.

-The IR Manager, through the Public Relations & Investor Relations Division, shall actively organize earnings calls and briefings on operating companies by means of the opportunities described below and promote constructive dialogue with active shareholders on the shareholder register and effective shareholders of Company stock, on topics such as medium- to long-term management strategies, capital policy, corporate governance, and response to environmental and social issues, to enhance corporate value, and shall endeavor to promote understanding among shareholders, investors, and other stakeholders regarding the Company’s management activities and business operations.
+The IR Manager, through the Investor Relations Office, shall proactively organize earnings calls and business briefings by means of the opportunities described below.
+They shall promote constructive dialogue with registered and beneficial shareholders of the Company's stock on topics such as medium- to long-term management strategies, capital policy, corporate governance, and response to environmental and social issues, in order to enhance corporate value and foster a deeper understanding of the Company’s management and business operations.

 Major Activities